o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

         - Analyze the additive lookup (logup) protocol and try to use it in a simple circuit with one of the Pasta curve.
 Must be able to prove and verify a circuit.
 It is independent of this work.
         - Analyze folding and try to use it in a simple circuit with one of the Pasta curve.
 Must be able to prove and verify a circuit.
 It is independent of this work.
 1. Decide on the optimal algorithm for FFA and FFEC.
+    - Just reusing current Kimchi FFA/FFEC we will pay a lot of data passing overhead price.
     - This can be done either just theoretically, based on estimations, or also practically, by designing and comparing several prototypes.
     - In the second practical case:
         - Comparisons must be implemented ideally for the modified target proving system (since it contains a different lookup argument and different number of columns).